ChillarAnand/avilpage.com/posts/2018/11/comparision-of-alexa-majestic-domcorp-top-millioin-sites.md

 <!--
-.. title: Comparision Of Alexa, Majestic & Domcop Top Million Sites
+.. title: Alexa vs Domcop vs Majestic - Top Million Sites
 .. slug: comparision-alexa-majestic-domcorp-top-million-sites
 .. date: 2018-11-02 12:04:58 UTC+05:30
+.. udpated: 2022-11-16 02:04:58 UTC+05:30
 .. tags: command-line, python, data-analysis
-.. category:
+.. category: data-analysis
 .. link:
-.. description:
+.. description: Most popular top 1 million websites on the internet - alexa, domcomp, majestic comparison.
 .. type: text
 -->

 ### Introduction

-[Alexa][alexa], [Majestic][majestic] & [Domcop][domcop](based on [CommonCrawl][commoncrawl] data) provide top 1 million popular websites based on their analytics.
+Alexa[^alexa], Domcop[^domcop](based on CommonCrawl[^commoncrawl] data) Majestic[^majestic] &  provide top 1 million popular websites based on their analytics.
 In this article we will download this data and compare them using Linux command line tools.

 ### Collecting data

-Lets download data from above sources and extract domain names.
+Let's download data from above sources and extract domain names.
 The data format is different for each source.
 We can use `awk` tool to extract domains column from the source.
 After extracting data, sort it and save it to a file.

+Extracting domains from alexa.

 ```sh
 # alexa